irena-flextool/flextool/README.md

 ![IRENA FlexTool workflow](./docs/flextool_workflow.png)

+The panel on the right shows the different `scenarios` that are available in the database.
+The user can choose which scenarios will be processed by the workflow (until item `Results`, which combines the results into one database).
+Spine Toolbox can execute scenarios in parallel (as long as using 'work directories' defined in `FlexTool` item.

 `Input_data` workflow item points to a sqlite file that needs to have IRENA FlexTool data format (that uses Spine Toolbox database definition).
 The template file has the right format and contains empty object classes corresponding to FlexTool data structure as well as parameters available in each object class.
 Double clicking the Input_data workflow item will open the database editor.
 Just selecting the Input_data workflow item allows one to change the file (make a copy of the existing Input_data.sqlite and point to the copy).

 `Init` workflow item points to a sqlite file with predefined data that showcases IRENA FlexTool functionality.
 Some of the scenarios from there are used in the user guide. `Initialize` copies the contents of the Init database to the Input_data database.